Have you ever tried the delicious Calabar native delicacy called Ekpang Nkukwo ( Cocoyam Porridge)?

 Table of Contents

 Whist growing up, I never had the opportunity of eating some meals because my parent weren’t of the tribe nor do they entertain any meal they don’t know much about.

-So we stuck to the normal local and simple continental dishes
+So we stuck to the normal local and simple continen

 Growing up, I was lucky to be sorrounded by friends who were from the middle belt especially Calabar and Akwa-ibom.

-They not only introduced me to their tribal dishes but took their time to teach me how to prepare some of which my favorite is Epang nkukwo
+They not only introduced me to their tribal dishes but took their time to teach me how to prepare some of which my favorite is Ekpang Nkukwo

 Ekpang nkukwo is a deconstructed Cocoyam porridge carefully wrapped in ugwu leaves or Cocoyam leaves.